Mocha Cookie Crumble Frappuccino Recipe

 But don’t stop there.
 Take one Oreo cookie to add some more chocolate cookie crumble on top, and add an extra drizzle of chocolate sauce.
 At Starbucks, they top the real thing with “mocha drizzle” rather than chocolate sauce.

 Pro tip: To make your mocha sauce, add equal parts brewed coffee, cocoa powder, and white sugar to a saucepan and simmer until thickened, about 10 minutes.

-If you want something sweet but less crumbly, then this Starbucks-copycat toasted white chocolate mocha recipe is worth looking at.
+If you want something sweet but less crumbly, then this Starbucks-copycat toasted white chocolate mocha recipe and this java chip frappuccino recipe are worth looking at.
 Or if you want a traditional yet refreshing drink, let our iced mocha coffee recipe serve as your guide.

 With this copycat recipe, now you’re ready to enjoy one of Starbucks’ tastiest treats at home for a fraction of the cost!
 The Mocha Cookie Crumble Frappuccino may not be the healthiest coffee drink, but it is sweet, cool, and delicious – perfect for a steamy summer afternoon.
 Go ahead, treat yourself.